MrManos/Jacob_Hands_COE_332_Midterm/README.md

   - `test_iss_tracker.py`: Unit tests for testing the functionality of `iss_tracker.py`.
 - `diagram.drawio.png`: Software diagram representing components of the project.
 - `README.md`: Instructions and information about the project.
+- `Images/`: Directory containing images used for the README.md.

 ## Instructions